vaishali-yasala/bash-commands/README.md

 ![img](/hidden_files/Defualts_true.png)

-To hide the hidden files again, just use the following commands shown in the image below.
+To hide the hidden files again, just use the following command.
+> defaults write com.apple.Finder AppleShowAllFiles false

+Refresh it again as shown in the image below.
 The folder looks like image 1 shown in output below.

 ![img](/hidden_files/Defaults_false.png)